cyptnpassira/Federift/docs/design.md

 makes each half independently runnable and independently teachable.

-- Python owns the *math you'd write in a notebook*: aggregation, noise,
+- Python owns the *math you'd write in a notebook*: aggregation, noise, privacy accounting, leakage signals.
+- Go owns the *systems layer you'd write in a service*: latency, packet loss, stragglers, network partitions.

+They meet through `-emit-trace` → `run --trace`.
+Go decides who is reachable;
+Python decides what that reachability does to learning and privacy.